 Interest rates can be quite low for basic bank accounts, but if you just need the account to deposit money and make regular payments like direct debits and other bills, it is an ideal solution.

-Alternative Banking Solutions
+Alternative Account Solutions